kaufmanno/BootsOff/docs/source/index.rst

 About
 """""

-NoBootsOn is a collection of Tools for geophysical survey preparation, data processing and interpretation and reporting.
+BootsOff is a collection of Tools for geophysical survey preparation, data processing and interpretation and reporting.

-* {@@@ Include main descriptors of NoBootsOn here}
+* {@@@ Include main descriptors of BootsOff here}
 * {@@@ For example what it does}
 * {@@@ Based on which principles}
 * {@@@ And for with kind of applications}

-NoBootsOn is {...} that {...}.
+BootsOff is {...} that {...}.
 This package provides a Pythonic, well-documented interface exposing {...} to facilitate {...}.